Ok folks, I’ve noted some of the feedback on previous thread, and will be making a few changes to the showcase over the next week.

 Stay tuned this week!

-With the great help of Lewis at Orange Haired Boy, a feature I’ve long considered is finally available: the ability for bloggers to show their current Ecosystem status on their very own web pages.
+With the great help of Lewis at Haired Boy, a feature I’ve long considered is finally available: the ability for bloggers to show their current Ecosystem status on their very own web pages.

 The text is deliberately not formatted so that you can make it blend in with (or stand out from) your own weblog design as you wish.
 (The entire thing is surrounded by a DIV tag labeled Ecosystem, so you can use that as you will).